Trading > Trading > Professional subscriber

 4. You are engaged as an "investment advisor" as that term is defined in Section 202 (11) (a) of the Investment Adviser's Act of 1940 (whether or not registered or qualified under that Act), nor employed by a bank or other organization and/or state securities laws to perform functions that would require him or her to be so registered or qualified if he or she were to perform such functions for an organization not so exempt.

-An at-home, self-employed trader who trades for a living but trades only with his own money is NOT considered a "professional subscriber".
-In loose terms, you are considered a professional if you work for a financial institution or have your trading set up as a business entity (corporation, LLC, partnership, etc).
-A grey area is where you are a registered investment person but are trading your own account at home.
+An at-home, self-employed trader who trades for a living but trades only with his own money is NOT considered a "professional subscriber."
+In loose terms, you are considered a professional if you work for a financial institution or have your trading set up as a business entity (corporation, LLC, partnership, etc.).
+A grey area is when you are a registered investment person but trade your own account at home.

 It should also be noted that the classification of "professional trader" with regards to subscriber data is a completely different issue than a "professional trader" with regards to taxes and the IRS.